Green Cost Savings

 Microclimates are Green!

 Many artefacts in museums need constant, or near constant humidity levels, and the costs of maintaining these conditions in many museums can be astronomically high.
-Buildings must be built or modified to safely maintain appropriate environmental conditions, as the costs of energy constantly increase.
+Buildings must be built or modified to safely maintain appropriate environmental conditions, and the costs of energy for climate control constantly increase.

 Active and passive microclimate environmental control techniques have been a fixture of museum display technologies since the 1960’s.
 These systems can provide steady, reliable climate control to the display cases exclusively.
 Clearly, it is more efficient to maintain constant humidity levels in relatively small, tightly sealed display cases than it would be to maintain similar levels in a cavernous gallery.
 Energy costs, both financial and carbon loading can be substantially reduced.

 In addition, as many artefacts need differing environments for optimal storage and display, these conditions cannot be met by a single room environment.
 Microclimate humidity control can efficiently compensate for temperature changes, modifying the moisture content of the air to maintain constant relative humidity levels, even as temperatures change, and regardless of the ambient gallery humidity levels.

 From the earliest studies of showcase environmental control, microclimate control was seen as a generator of cost savings for museums.
 Over forty years later, with steadily increasing energy costs and a new concerns for the dangers of carbon emissions, microclimate control techniques are now specified for their “Green” aspects alone, with energy savings driving the project rather than artefact safety.
 Click here for a study demonstrating Energy Savings in Te Papa

 Click here for a Master’s thesis by David Artigas on Comparing Energy Costs in Museums.
 One conclusion was that energy costs decrease exponentially as humidity setpoints are loosened.